Frequently Asked Questions: Housing Processes

 "Will I need to live on an off-campus dorm like Palmer, Pittenger, or Roberts?
 Is it true what they say about ML residents living on-campus during their sophomore year?"

-Due to overall occupancy, a good assumption to have is that one out of your four years will be spent in a non-centrally located dorm (Mary Lyons, PPR, Woolman, Kyle).
+Due to overall occupancy, a good assumption to have is that one out of your four years will be spent in a non-centrally located dorm (Mary Lyons, Palmer, Pittenger, Roberts, Woolman).
 First-year students who live in Mary Lyons do receive "better" lottery numbers to allow them to have a better chance of obtaining a room in an centrally-located dorm.

 "I am a rising sophomore and really want a single--what can I do?" or "What about those blocks that have singles in them--can I apply as a rising sophomore?"

 More than 95% of sophomore have roommates.
-If you really want a single, there are two options to consider: (1) there are a few blocks in Palmer, Pittenger, Mary Lyons and Wharton Quads that offer singles to rising sophomores (consult with the Sophomore Blocking List) or (2) Select a Mary-Lyons single room at the sophomore housing lottery.
+If you really want a single, there are two options to consider: (1) there are a few blocks in Palmer, Pittenger, Mary Lyons and Wharton Quads that offer singles to rising sophomores (consult with the Sophomore Blocking List) or (2) Choose a Mary-Lyons single room on the Rising Sophomore Housing Preference Form.

 "I am a rising sophomore and I don't have a roommate--what should I do?"